Karim Sow

 Abdou Karim Sow (born 22 May 2003) is a Swiss professional footballer who plays as a centre-back for Swiss Super League club Lausanne-Sport.

 Club career

 A youth product of Estavayer-le-Lac, Fribourg, Central FR and Young Boys, Sow signed his first professional contract with Lausanne-Sport on 5 March 2021.
 He made his professional debut with Lausanne in a 2–2 Swiss Super League tie against Basel on 24 August 2021.

+On 19 June 2023, Sow was loaned to Nyon.

 Personal life

 Born in Switzerland, Sow is of Senegalese descent.